 CNBC GIVES VIEWERS A FRONT ROW SEAT TO THE ORACLE OF OMAHA

-ENGLEWOOD CLIFFS, N.J., March 1, 2013―CNBC, First in Business Worldwide, takes viewers live to La Vista, Nebraska for the opportunity to ask questions of the world's greatest investor, Warren Buffett.
+ENGLEWOOD CLIFFS, N.J., February 18, 2020 -- CNBC, First in Business Worldwide, takes viewers live to Omaha, Nebraska for the opportunity to ask questions of the world's greatest investor, Warren Buffett.

-On Monday, March 4th, billionaire investor Warren Buffett joins CNBC's Becky Quick for his sixth annual "Ask Warren" appearance in a special edition of CNBC's signature morning program "Squawk Box" (M-F, 6AM-9AM ET).
-Throughout "Squawk Box," the Berkshire Hathaway Chairman will answer questions submitted from viewers via email, Twitter, Facebook and LinkedIn about his annual letter to Berkshire shareholders, the company's Q4 and 2012 financial results, mergers and acquisitions including the company's recent Heinz deal, among other topics.
+On Monday, February 24th, billionaire investor Warren Buffett joins CNBC's Becky Quick for his thirteenth annual "Ask Warren" appearance in a special edition of CNBC's signature morning program "Squawk Box" (M-F, 6AM-9AM ET).
+Throughout all three hours, the Berkshire Hathaway Chairman and CEO will answer questions submitted by viewers via Twitter, Facebook and Instagram.

 "Squawk Box" is the ultimate "pre-market" morning news and talk program.
 With a unique sense of street smarts and wit, the program mixes business news with unscripted, fast-paced banter.
 Anchored by CNBC's Joe Kernen, Becky Quick and Andrew Ross Sorkin, "Squawk Box" brings Wall Street to Main Street and is a "must see" for everyone from the business executive to the professional trader to the individual investor.

-With CNBC in the U.S., CNBC in Asia Pacific, CNBC in Europe, Middle East and Africa, CNBC World and CNBC HD , CNBC is the recognized world leader in business news and provides real-time financial market coverage and business information to approximately 390 million homes worldwide, including more than 100 million households in the United States and Canada.
-CNBC also provides daily business updates to 400 million households across China.
-The network's 16 live hours a day of business programming in North America (weekdays from 4:00 a.m. - 8:00 p.m.
+CNBC is the recognized world leader in business news and provides real-time financial market coverage and business content consumed by more than 320 million people per month across all platforms.
+The network's 14 live hours a day of business programming in North America (weekdays from 5:00 a.m. - 7:00 p.m.
 ET) is produced at CNBC's global headquarters in Englewood Cliffs, N.J., and includes reports from CNBC News bureaus worldwide.
 CNBC at night features a mix of new reality programming, CNBC's highly successful series produced exclusively for CNBC and a number of distinctive in-house documentaries.